thennal10/l3prune/README.md

 Supervised finetuning (generally paramater-efficient) is considered the most effective strategy to convert LLMs to effective text encoders.
 By applying said supervised finetuning after pruning, the lost performance is recovered.
 Thus, this method is easily integrated into any LLM-to-text-encoder pipeline, and can be applied without additional computation.

 L3Prune goes further, and uses the initial layerwise loss of the base model as a guideline to pick layers to prune to.
 Two pruning configurations, `large` and `small` are produced by L3Prune, usable in different circumstances. `large` in particular has a negligible performance drop, while shaving off 21% of the model's parameters on average.
-Refer to the paper for more details.
+Refer to [our paper](https://arxiv.org/abs/2410.14578) for more details.

 ## Installation